plasmicapp/plasmic/README.md

 Plasmic as a page builder and “visual CMS” is its simplest and most common use case.
 Editors can create and update content in Plasmic without code, and publish this into their production site without needing to block on developers.

+A key capability is that **Plasmic lets you drag and drop your own components**.
+There are multiple ways to use Plasmic--editors can:

+- Design and build from scratch entirely in the visual tool, as a freeform page builder.
+No developer code needed.
+- Exclusively use existing components as building blocks (this can be enforced).
+This ensures consistency and makes editing easier for non-designer/non-developers.
+- Anything in between.

 Beyond website content, Plasmic can even be used to create frontends for complex web applications (such as Plasmic itself, which was built in Plasmic).
-This is possible because—despite being easy to start with—Plasmic gives you full visual control and works deeply with code.
+This is a more advanced use case.

 Learn more on [our website][website] and [our docs][docs].
 Or check out [comparisons of Plasmic vs other tools][comparisons].